PRL-PRG/codedj-parasite/README.md

 - `stamp.rs` - stamp (version, git commit, etc.) so that we can make sure that only code for which we have a record does modifications on datastores
 - `table_writer.rs` - basic infrastructure for the append only table and the append only table itself.
 - `table_readers.rs` - various indexed readers of an append only table
+- `codedj.rs` - the super store that is a set of datastores for the various languages we keep as well as other bookkeeping and metadata required for reliability and maintenance (command logs, etc.) and extra information from other sources, such as the downloader's metadata and indices, discovered projects, etc. Note that CodeDJ is only useful in write access mode, for reading purposes only, the datastoreViews should be used.

 ## TL;DR: Major changes from version 3